jwigley/docker-smokeping-speedtest/README.md

 Results are displayed under the 'Speed Tests' menu in Smokeping.
 This can be modified by via the Probes and Targets config files as per the instructions at https://github.com/mad-ady/smokeping-speedtest.

+The default configuration runs speedtests with the [Sivel](https://github.com/mad-ady/smokeping-speedtest/tree/master#smokepingprobesspeedtest-sivel) probe.
+If you'd like to use the offical Ookla speedtest instead, uncomment the Ookla section in your Targets config.
+The Ookla speedtest cli requires you to accept a license on first use.
+Alternatively you can add the `--accept-license` flag to the `extraargs` parameter in your Probes config.

 ## ssh probe

 This image also contains a working version of the [SSH Probe](https://oss.oetiker.ch/smokeping/probe/SSH.en.html), which is [currently broken](https://github.com/linuxserver/docker-smokeping/issues/142) in the underlying linuxserver image.